-An eligible secondary student is a student who is enrolled in any of grades 6 through 12 in a Florida public school or in a Florida private school that is in compliance with s.
+An eligible secondary student is a student who is enrolled in any of grades 6 through 12 in a Florida public school or in a Florida private school that follows s.
 1002.42(2), F.S. and provides a secondary curriculum pursuant to s.
 1003.4282, F.S.
 Students who are eligible for dual enrollment pursuant to this section may enroll in dual enrollment courses conducted during school hours, after school hours, and during the summer term.

-Students must meet the eligibility requirements- no exceptions for dual enrollment.
+Students must meet the eligibility requirements - there are no exceptions for dual enrollment.
 Students that meet the eligibility requirements may register for approved college credit courses.

 The total number of college credit hours shall not exceed sixteen (16) in any fall or spring semester or two classes during the summer semester.
+Students may take up to two online courses in any term.

-Students must follow these steps each term:
+Students must follow these steps: